-Hasbro posts surprise rise in quarterly revenue
+Transformers toys demand helps Hasbro beat revenue estimates

-(Reuters) - Toymaker Hasbro Inc reported a surprise rise in quarterly revenue on Tuesday as it sold more of its Transformers toys and “Magic:The Gathering” collectible card game.
+(Reuters) - Toymaker Hasbro Inc reported a surprise rise in quarterly revenue on Tuesday as the box-office success of the “BumbleBee” movie drove sales of its Transformers action toys, sending its shares up nearly 9 percent.

+A spin-off from the “Transformers” franchise, “BumbleBee” was the first film to come out of an expanded partnership between Hasbro and Paramount Pictures.
+It made nearly $470 million worldwide, according to Box Office Mojo.

+Revenue from the company’s franchise brands segment, which includes the company’s legacy toys, rose 9 percent to $393.6 million, beating analysts’ average estimate of $361.7 million.

 The company reported net earnings of $26.7 million, or 21 cents per share, in the first quarter ended March 31, compared with a loss of $112.5 million, or 90 cents per share, a year earlier.